About

 The APPGAP is chaired by Rachael Maskell, MP for York Central.
 Charities Adoption UK and Home for Good provide the secretariat for the group.

-The group has conducted two inquiries since its inception.
 In 2019, the group conducted an inquiry on the impact and future of the Adoption Support Fund.
 The findings of this inquiry are summarised in the Investing in Families report, which was published in July 2019.

 In 2021, the group conducted an inquiry on how to improve stability for adopted children and their families.
 The aim of the inquiry was to feed into the independent Review of Children’s Social Care, and the findings and recommendations are summarised in the Strengthening Families report, published in September 2021.